charisad/MSF_PROJECT/README.md

 # Django Rest Project MFS AFRICA
-A project to show how two services(APIS) communicate with each other.
+A project to show how two services(APIs) communicate with each other.

 The Home project is used to demonstrate how to use the two APIs in a single web page.